mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/04.conferencing/06.managing-videos/docs.md

 ### Click 'Channels' in the group, then 'Create a new channel'.

 !!!
 If you have already created a channel in Stream, unfortunately, there isn't a way to edit your company wide channel to be a private channel.
 You will have to delete the original channel and follow the instructions below to create a new one connected to your group.
+Deleting the channel will ***NOT*** delete the videos within the channel, but it might change the privacy of the video.

 ![alt-text](delete-1.png "delete a channel")